linkedin/eyeglass/README.md

 * `discover` - When `true`, will discover sass files to compile that are found in the sass directory.
 Defaults to true unless `sourceFiles` are specified.
-* `sourceFiles` - Array of file names (relative to the sass directory) that should be compiled.
+* `sourceFiles` - Array of file names or glob patterns (relative to the sass directory) that should be compiled.
 * `optionsGenerator` - Function that accepts four arguments:

   * `sassFile` - The sass file being compiled.